TheNumbat/cpp-course/README.md

 The website was personally designed and produced with an emphasis on clarity and speed&mdash;I'll update the design to better reflect the moden web sometime in the future.

-The frequency of updates may fall considerably after May 2017, as I will be leading a different style of course in the 2017-18 year.
+The frequency of updates may fall considerably after March 2017, as I will be leading a different style of course in the 2017-18 year.
 This course will focus more on the project management, teamwork, and design side of a classwide technical project.

 If you encounter any typos, misinformation, or formatting errors, please open an issue, open a pull request, or email me at [mslater@nevada.unr.edu](mailto:mslater@nevada.unr.edu).